Inventory

 1. Access: Log in to Sysdig Secure and click the Inventory top-level menu item.

-Inventory displays all resources from cloud accounts, Kubernetes data sources, and IaC Git resources connected to Sysdig, along with their Compliance policy passing score.
+Inventory displays all resources from cloud accounts, Kubernetes data sources, and IaC Git resources connected to Sysdig, along with their findings (compliance, vulnerabilities, exposure).

 Data shown in the UI is refreshed every 24 hours when a compliance evaluation is run.

-2. Filter: Use the unified filter to find targeted resources.
-Some common Featured Queries are offered below.
+2. Filter: Use the featured and unified filter to find targeted resources.
+See Filters and Queries.

-4. View a Resource 360: Click a card to review the resource Posture and Configuration details (below).
+4. View a Resource 360: Click a card to review the resource Posture, Vulnerabilities and Configuration details (below).

 Use the Resource Posture Tab